Time Required

 How to Do It

 - Identify one goal that you would like to achieve in the next day or two and briefly describe it in writing.
-Make sure that this goal is realistic and not too time-consuming (e.g., “tidy up the hall closet” rather than “clean the entire house top to bottom”) and something that is important to you (e.g., “spend more time with the kids” rather than “learn about the life cycle of the common fly”).
+Make sure that this goal is realistic and doesn’t take up too much time (e.g., “tidy up the hall closet” rather than “clean the entire apartment top to bottom”) and something that is important to you (e.g., “spend more time with the kids” rather than “learn about the life cycle of the common fly”).

 Why You Should Try It